betesh/mblox/README.md

       # You can also configure some logging options
       # In a Rails environment, config.logger will default to Rails.logger and config.log_at will default to :debug
       # config.log_at means the level at which Mblox will log.
+      # For instance, if config.log_at == :debug, Mblox will log only if the logger's log level is :debug
-      # If config.log_at == :debug and your logger's log level is :info, logging will be suppressed because it is below the log level of the logger.
+      # Note that if config.log_at == :debug and your logger's log level is :info,
+      #   logging will be suppressed because it is below the log level of the logger.
       config.logger = Logger.new(STDOUT)
       config.log_at :info